CyberInnovationHub-NLD/OpenSourceDataDiode/Set-up_examples/Update 25_euro_data-diode_demonstator.md

 # €25,- COTS data-diode demonstrator

-:exclamation: WARNING THIS IS NOT A REAL DATA-DIODE.
+:exclamation: WARNING THIS IS NOT A REAL DATA DIODE.
 It's just for educational purposes.:exclamation: <br>
 <i>If it looks like a duck, swims like a duck, and quacks like a duck, in this case it's not a duck.</i>

-To be able to work with data-diodes it helps to have a cheap way of simulating a hardware data-diode.
-With a €25,- managed switch it's possible to create a data-diode for development purposes. <br>
+To work with data diodes, it helps to have a cheap way of simulating a hardware data diode.
+With a €25,- managed switch it's possible to create a data diode for development purposes. <br>

-Please note: this does not provide the same security as a real data-diode since the configuration could be modified to support bi-directional traffic!
+Please note: this demonstrator does not provide the same security as a real data diode since the configuration could be modified to support bi-directional traffic!

 ## Step 1: Buy a €25,- TP-link TL-SG105e managed switch.
 This can be done with most managed switches that support vlans and port mirroring.
 We choose the TP-link for the price and easy availability. <br>